White paper

 An accurate representation of enclomiphene's efficacy demands the exclusion of participants with primary hypogonadism or those on TRT.
 This became even more evident in our secondary analysis.
 Upon the exclusion of these outliers, results showcased a more pronounced positive outcome in FT, TT, SHBG, and LH levels.

-Notably, other studies on enclomiphene, such as the Repros study, were more deliberate in their exclusion criteria, specifying restrictions such as "a recent history of alcoholism or illegal substance or steroid abuse (10 Our study could have benefited from incorporating similar restrictions for a more refined participant selection.
+Notably, other studies on enclomiphene, such as the Repros study, were more deliberate in their exclusion criteria, specifying restrictions such as "a recent history of alcoholism or illegal substance or steroid abuse (< 2 years)" and "any prior use of testosterone treatments (injectable, pelleted, transdermal or sublingual) within the last 6 months".10 Our study could have benefited from incorporating similar restrictions for a more refined participant selection.

 Reference